MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/http-stack.md

 There are three ways that a Xamarin.Android application can control the TLS settings:

-1. Select the HttpClient implmentation and default TLS library in the Project Options.
+1. Select the HttpClient impelmentation and default TLS library in the Project Options.
 2. Programatically using `Xamarin.Android.Net.AndroidClientHandler`.
 3. Declare environment variables (optional).